 - You’ve lost a big client, or a series of sizable clients in a short period of time (20% or more of your business, typically).

 Need to share bad news in particular?
 Remember that “bad” is sometimes relative—it’s primarily in the eye of the beholder.
-Don’t miss out—subscribe to my newsletter to hear when my Part 3 article goes live next week; I’ll share how to get better results.
+See my Part 3 article, for tips on how to share bad news.

 How long should an All-Hands meeting last?

 No one loves long meetings.
 I recommend capping your All-Hands meeting length at 2 hours… but 90 minutes is better.
 Be sure you leave enough time for people to grab food, Q&A, etc. (More on agenda advice below.)

 Where should we hold our All-Hands meeting?
 Is remote OK?